-Risk management is of major concern to all financial institutions and is an active area of modern finance.
-This course is relevant for students with interests in finance, risk management, or insurance, and it provides background for the professional examinations in Risk Theory offered by the Society of Actuaries and the Casualty Actuary Society.
-Students should have a basic knowledge of common probability distributions (Poisson, exponential, gamma, binomial, etc.) and have at least Junior standing.
-Two major problems will be considered: (1) modeling of payouts of a financial intermediary when the amount and timing vary stochastically over time, and (2) modeling of the ongoing solvency of a financial intermediary subject to stochastically varying capital flow.
-These topics will be treated historically beginning with classical approaches and proceeding to more dynamic models.
+Risk management is of major concern to all financial institutions especially casualty insurance companies.
+This course is relevant for students in insurance and provides background for the professional examinations in Actuarial Modeling offered by the Society of Actuaries (Exam C) and the Casualty Actuary Society (Exam 3).
+Students should have a basic knowledge of common probability distributions (Poisson, exponential, gamma, binomial, etc) and have at least Junior standing.